nniinima/HCR2Reader/README.md

 `python HCR2Reader.py`

-This will process all PNG images in the same directory as the script, and print the resulting data to the console.
+This will process all PNG images in the same directory as the script, and print the resulting data to a csv file.
 You can modify the script to process images from different locations or to output the data in a different way.

 ## Contributing